• Skip to primary navigation

 Then, a routine Dr. appointment on Friday landed me in the emergency room and then on a surgical table I’ve been in a doped up state of relaxed delirium for the past few days and am just emerging from the fog and getting back to real life.

-I’ve been contemplating whether or not to share details of this publicly, and at this point, I figure what’s the point of having a platform like this if I can’t get down to a level of vulnerability that can actually help someone.
+I’ve been contemplating whether or not to share details of this publicly, and at this point, I figure why not.
+Sharing may actually help someone.

 We’re all looking for answers, comfort, something that helps in whatever issue we’re dealing with.
 Sometimes its as simple as a recipe to use up those lemons in the fridge.
 Other times we struggle with questions beneath the surface that are more difficult.
 Today, I want to focus on the latter.
 Screw the lemons.